 Watch the sunset from the Nam Xay viewpoint

-The most famous viewpoint in Vang Vieng is Nam Xay, located quite close to Blue Lagoon 1.
-The view from the peak is stunning but hiking to the top is quite challenging.
-To access the trail you’ll have to pay a small fee and at the end of the 45 minutes hike (sometimes it feels like rock climbing) you’ll be rewarded with an incredible view and a motorbike positioned there to take a few pictures.
+The most famous viewpoint in Vang Vieng is Nam Xay, which is located close to Blue Lagoon 1.
+The view from the peak is stunning, but hiking to the top is quite challenging.
+To access the trail, you’ll have to pay a small fee, and at the end of the 45-minute hike (sometimes it feels like rock climbing), you’ll be rewarded with an incredible view and a motorbike positioned there to take a few pictures.

 River Tubing in Vang Vieng

 Despite the crackdown, river tubing is still a thing.
-If you are wondering what on earth is “tubing” here’s a short description: river tubing involves floating down the Nam Song River on a tube, stopping at various bars and attractions along the way.
+If you are wondering what on Earth is “tubing,” here’s a short description: river tubing involves floating down the Nam Song River on a tube, stopping at various bars and attractions.

-Today most bars along the river have been closed and tubing is much safer than in the past.
-Only a few agencies are authorized to run these types of tours and you can find them walking along Vang Vieng’s main road.
+Today, most bars along the river have been closed, and tubing is much safer than in the past.
+Only a few agencies are authorized to run these tours, and you can find them walking along Vang Vieng’s main road.

 Enjoy the view from a hot-air balloon

-There are a few companies running this kind of business so don’t expect the sky to be filled with balloons like in Cappadocia.
-The most famous company (Above Laos) offers tours starting from 130$ which is an honest price.
-If you want to see the sunset remember to book the ticket well in advance.
+A few companies are running this kind of business, so don’t expect the sky to be filled with balloons like in Cappadocia.
+The most famous company (Above Laos) offers tours starting from 130$, which is an honest price.
+Book the ticket well in advance if you want to see the sunset.

 Explore Vang Vieng from the river